javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 ### Business Focused:
 - Healthcare Domain
 - As a company admin
-    - Healthcare Plans Create, Read, Update, Delete (CRUD) through UI
+    - Healthcare Plans Create, Read, Update, Delete (CRUD) through Angular UI and Business Logic by Python Django (called Back Office application or Back Office server)
 - As a customer or patient or general user (outside of the company)
     - Search Healthcare Plans,
     - Add Healthcare Plans to Shopping Cart,